mdditt2000/kubernetes-1-20/cis 2.4/ha-cluster/QuickStartGuide.md

-# Kubernetes 1.20 and Container Ingress Controller Quick Start Guide with BIG-IP High Availability (HA) Configuration
+# Kubernetes 1.20 and Container Ingress Services Quick Start Guide with BIG-IP High Availability (HA) Configuration

 This page is created to document K8S 1.20 with integration of CIS and BIGIP in a HA cluster